fenok/react-router-typesafe-routes/README.md

 - `'unknown'` - the value is processed by `JSON`.
 This is the default.
 - `'string'` - the value is not transformed in any way.
 - `'date'` - the value is transformed to an ISO string.
+- `'number'` and `'boolean'`, which behave identically to `'unknown'` and exist only for technical reasons.

 ### `type()`